MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_pet_sleep_with_owner.md

 # Entity Documentation - minecraft:behavior.pet_sleep_with_owner

-`minecraft:behavior.pet_sleep_with_owner` allows an entity to sleep on a bed shared with its sleeping owner.
+`minecraft:behavior.pet_sleep_with_owner` compels an entity to sleep on a bed shared with its sleeping owner.

 > [!NOTE]
 > `minecraft:behavior.pet_sleep_with_owner` requires a `player` to be tagged as the entity's owner, via taming or console command.